retspen/webvirtmgr/README.md

 ### Whats new?

 * New design
+* Move from apache to nginx (supervisor and gunicorn)
 * Move snapshots to instance page
 * Fix view on device with 1024x768 resolution
 * Fix bugs

 ### <a href="https://github.com/retspen/webvirtmgr/wiki/Screenshots">Screenshots</a>